Does running ever become enjoyable?

 Well for a start, there are the endorphins on finishing.
 As GB ultra runner, Robbie Britton says: “…your short-term memory plays tricks on you.
 After your legs stop hurting…you only remember the elation.”
 That feeling of elation, in body and mind, after you have completed a session…it’s the great thing about any strenuous exercise.

 Then there is the runners high.
-In his ground-breaking book “Born To Run”, Chris McDougall describes how the natural engaging of body and mind, causes our brain to release buy phentermine generic endorphins to such an extent that a feeling of extreme euphoria can be experienced for anything from a nanosecond to a few minutes.
+In his ground-breaking book “Born To Run”, Chris McDougall describes how the natural engaging of body and mind, causes our brain to release buy phentermine generic, can you order ativan online endorphins to such an extent that a feeling of extreme euphoria can be experienced for anything from a nanosecond to a few minutes.
 It’s as if you’re floating, effortlessly running in an other-worldly manner.
 Everything seems easy and you are so intensely in the moment, totally immersed in your activity.
 You feel nothing of the pain, no pounding of the feet, no gasping of breath.
 Just.
 Pure.
 Joy.

 Obviously that doesn’t last and the pain, self-doubt, nagging voice etc etc all kick in again.
 But that’s all part of it.
 You also know the feeling of elation at the end.
 That may be in achieving your furthest ever run, completing your first parkrun, running with mates.